 - Fruits like apples cut into tiny pieces

-Contact Your Moorestown & Medford, NJ Orthodontist
+Contact Your Medford, NJ Orthodontist

 With a careful eye towards dietary health, you can easily protect braces this Halloween without ruining the fun.
 We hope you found this guide helpful, and as always, we’re here for you if you have any questions.
-Feel free to contact us if you’d like more information about keeping braces safe this Halloween, and don’t hesitate to schedule an appointment at one of our offices if you want a post-candy checkup.
+Feel free to contact us if you’d like more information about keeping braces safe this Halloween, and don’t hesitate to schedule an appointment at our office if you want a post-candy checkup.
 Until then, we wish you a happy, braces-friendly Halloween!